deepesdl/deepesdl-doc/docs/references/stories.md

 outputs of  research projects reusable and reproducible beyond the lifetime of the activities.
 To this end, the DeepESDL team has developed tools and integrations to publish workflows encoded in Jupyter notebooks and the resulting datasets in the EarthCODE catalogue and potentially also in ESA's Project Results Repository (PRR).
-By implementing their research on DeepESDL, users can hence make sure to meet ESA's requirements for a FAIR publication of results.
+By implementing their research on DeepESDL, users can ensure that they meet ESA's requirements for a FAIR publication of results.
 The following projects have been or are still successfully doing research enabled by DeepESDL.

 ## Projects